locationtech/geomesa/docs/user/datastores/analytic_queries.rst

           reader.close()
         }

-See :doc:`Analytic Commands` for information on running statistical queries through the GeoMesa command-line tools.
+See :ref:`cli_analytic` for information on running statistical queries through the GeoMesa command-line tools.

 Explanation of Hints